A lucky few are leaving Gaza. Others are forced to return

 Editor's note: Abood Okal and his wife Wafaa Abuzayda, who were featured in a different segment on Morning Edition, managed to cross the border to Egypt on Thursday.
 They've been through numerous attempts, and their attorney has released a statement stating they are exhausted and worried about their family members remaining in Gaza.

+Check out npr.org/mideastupdates for more coverage, differing views and analysis of this conflict.
+Get the latest updates and hear from NPR shows in the morning by subscribingto the Up First newsletter.

 Anas Baba contributed reporting from Rafah.
 Reena Advani and Ziad Buchh contributed from the West Bank.
-Majd Al-Waheidi produced the digital version. contributed to this story
+Majd Al-Waheidi edited the digital version. contributed to this story

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.